 This page provides guidelines on academic writing for students.
-We are very open for comments and feedback.
+We are very open to comments and feedback.

 First Rule: Think!

 These guidelines are not the Bible: there might be situations in which breaking the rules is advantageous; some tips might be based on wrong assumptions, or they might be just not appropriate for your work style.
 Therefore: Challenge the rules and discuss them with your co-workers and supervisor(s).